Skip to content

 Dean House

-A garden created over 25 yrs, from an old farmyard, featuring mature trees, shady areas, wildlife pond, secluded seating areas, sun-drenched gravel beds and herbaceous borders designed for pollinators.
+Country garden, formerly a farmyard, with mature trees, shady areas, wildlife pond, log cabin, container garden areas, sun-drenched gravel and herbaceous borders designed for pollinators.
 Extensive views across Romney Marsh.
-Visitors can explore further land to which the garden leads to see a rewilding project in its infancy.
-Large collection of cacti and succulents.
+Visitors can also explore 5 acres of land to which the garden leads to see a re-wilding project in its early years.
+Large collection of cannas, cacti, succulents and aeoniums.

 Owner Info